lmcj-xyz/lmcj-xyz.github.io/content/posts/Talk:-Markov-processes-and-their-friends.md

 profile.

 Or here:

 - [Notes](/academic/2024-05-20-Pure.pdf)
 - [The backboard prep notes](/academic/2024-05-20-Blackboard.pdf)

 Those notes are the version one of the talk, presented in the Pure PGR Seminar in Leeds.

 Oh, also I wrote those notes in [Typst](https://typst.app/) instead of LaTeX, I am liking that thing.
-I guess you can make an account there, but I only downloaded the compiler and with that you are good to go.
+I guess you can make an account there, but I only downloaded the compiler and with that you are good to go, pretty nice considering the alternative is to download the 800 million packages of TeXLive.
 There are a number of plugins for Neovim which are nice enough considering how early stage this software is, so I am overall pretty happy.
 I wish I discovered earlier so to write my thesis on it instead.